carbon-design-system/carbon/packages/stylelint-plugin-carbon-tokens/src/rules/layout-token-use/README.md

 # Layout Token Use

-This rule is intended enforce use of Carbon theme tokens, functions, mixins and CSS classes as defined.
+This rule is intended to enforce the use of Carbon theme tokens, functions, mixins and CSS classes as defined.

 - [https://www.carbondesignsystem.com/guidelines/layout/overview](https://www.carbondesignsystem.com/guidelines/layout/overview)